audioxide/data/data/posts/20200120-funnyfarm-iii.md

 His name was Irvine Waltz and he had an inoffensive haircut, inoffensive eyes that blinked often behind inoffensive rimless glasses, and was wearing a deeply offensive blue turtleneck jumper.
 A team of crack scientists couldn’t have designed a more perfect librarian.

 He was humming gently to himself, a deep, groovy hum that danced around the thwack of his stamp.
-For a time Alan and Ray watched him from the shadows of the classics section, their feet ever so gently tapping the floor.
+For a time Alan and Ray watched him from the shadows of the Music section, their feet ever so gently tapping the floor.

-The only other sound was an occasional snort from somewhere in the Classics section.
+The only other sound was an occasional snort from somewhere in Classics.

 Finally, convinced, Hazard and Sunshine approached.
 The man looked up and met them with a model professional smile.